Information

 Prescribers are required to give patients (or their parents or carers) sufficient information about medicines to allow them to make an informed decision before proposed treatment is prescribed.

-Prescribers are advised to contact the NHS Devon ICB Medicines Optimisation Pharmacists as appropriate if further information is required when prescribing such medication.
+Prescribers are advised to contact the NHS Devon ICB Medicines Optimisation team if further information is required when prescribing such medication.

 The GMC provides guidance regarding prescribing of unlicensed and "off-label" medication; accessed here.